eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 ```

-if you are directly rendering the React component
+If you are directly rendering a React component
 ```diff
 - import PhotoEditorUI from 'photoeditorsdk/desktop-ui'
 + import { PhotoEditorSDKUIComponent } from 'photoeditorsdk'